 - 1 tablespoon crumbled bleu cheese

-Heat chicken in microwave.
+Heat chicken in the microwave.
 Toss with melted butter and buffalo hot sauce.
-Spoon on top of potato and garnish with crumbled bleu cheese.
+Spoon on top of the potato and garnish with crumbled bleu cheese.

 (12) Dinner in Tuscany

 When I think of Northern Italy, I remember the fresh seafood and the tangy Parmesan cheese.
 Warm some cooked shrimp in your favorite Alfredo sauce.
 Add a simple green salad and you have a complete meal.

 - grated Parmesan cheese

 (14) The Deli Special

 Smoked salmon or lox; perfect on a bagel, or on a baked potato.
 Follow this easy recipe, May I suggest a few capers on top?